Jonathan Zong

 As a practicing artist, his work has been exhibited at events and venues including MIT's Wiesner Gallery, the Marcel Broodthaers Society of America art gallery in New York, and the Centre National du Graphisme in Chaumont, France.

-Jonathan is currently a PhD candidate in human-computer interaction with the Visualization Group at the MIT Computer Science and Artificial Intelligence Laboratory.
+Jonathan completed his PhD in human-computer interaction with the Visualization Group at the MIT Computer Science and Artificial Intelligence Laboratory and will be Assistant Professor in Information Science at University of Colorado Boulder in 2025.
 He holds degrees from Princeton University in visual arts and computer science.